paulasilvatech/Mainframe-AI-Modernization/docs/01-introduction/04-implementation-roadmap.md

 This document provides a comprehensive implementation roadmap for Azure AI Foundry with various mainframe environments (IBM z/OS, Unisys ClearPath, Bull GCOS, NEC ACOS).
 It outlines the step-by-step process, technical considerations, and best practices for a successful implementation.

+For a detailed comparison of traditional mainframe environments versus modern Azure environments, see the [Modernization Comparison](modernization-comparison.md) document.

 ## Implementation Phases

 The implementation of Azure AI Foundry follows a structured approach with defined phases: